hasharray/hasharray/tutorials/javascript/_posts/2016-05-26-understanding-the-new-language-features-in-ecmascript-2015.md

 ## Conclusion

-ECMAScript 6 introduces a lot of convenient new features, and more or less all of them can be backported with a compiler to ECMAScript 5.
+ECMAScript 2015 (ECMAScript 6) introduces a lot of convenient syntactic sugar.
+It is pretty widely supported but you should consider using a compiler like [Babel](http://babeljs.io) if backwards compatability is a concern.

+You should also take a look at Kype Simpson's book [You Don't Know JS: ES6 & Beyond](http://amzn.to/1t8FLU9).
+His whole series is actually rather good, I'd recommend checking them out.